Darnell Mooney Player Prop Bets for NFL Week 7 | Chicago vs. Tampa Bay 10/24/2021

 Season Stats

-- This season Mooney has 25 catches (on 39 targets) and leads the Bears with 306 receiving yards (51.0 per game) while hauling in one touchdown.
+- This season Mooney has 25 catches (39 targets), leading his team with 306 receiving yards (51.0 per game) plus one touchdown.

-- So far this season, 26.2% of the 149 passes thrown by his team have gone Mooney's way.
+- Mooney has been the target of 39 of his team's 149 passing attempts this season, or 26.2% of the target share.

 - Mooney has seen the ball thrown his way three times in the red zone this season, 23.1% of his team's 13 red zone pass attempts.